Protecting Customers from Phishing Scams

 PRE-TRANSACTION

-Reduced default daily transfer limits for various types, with adjustable settings for customers.
-Notifications are now triggered for transfers starting from S$0.01.
+Lowered default daily transfer limits with adjustable settings, and triggered notifications for all transfers from S$0.01.

 Fig: Customers can adjust the transaction limits